smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #14 - Indeterminate Process Log

-Your process log has several workflows broken down by step numbers with the possible status values of Complete, Running, or Error.
+Your process log contains several workflows, each broken down by step number, with possible status values of Complete, Running, or Error.

 Your task is to write an SQL statement that creates an overall status based on the following requirements: